Drowning in support emails while trying to grow your business?

 - In-depth reports and analytics let you monitor ticket response time, resolution time, and other help desk metrics

-- FREE for a single user Plans start at $19.99/user/month for 2 or more users.
+Pricing: Forever free for a single user.
+Paid plans start at $19.99/user/month for two or more users.

 2. Zendesk – Best for Large Businesses & Enterprises